Booking a cruise from the US this summer? Here's what you need to know - KION546

 Most ships are still awaiting CDC approval to sail.
 Since October of last year, the agency has issued a series of evolving requirements and guidelines in the form of a Conditional Sailing Order.

 However, a lawsuit challenging that order from Florida Gov. Ron DeSantis is still unresolved.
-The two sides failed to reach an agreement in mediation, DeSantis’ office said Thursday.
+The two sides failed to reach an agreement in mediation, DeSantis’ office said.

 In the past month, as US vaccination rates have climbed, the CDC requirements have increasingly granted more latitude to ships where the majority of passengers and crew — 95% in both cases — are fully vaccinated.